 Learning Objectives

-Ongoing application of the theories, competencies, principles and practices found in all curricula within the program, is necessary for normalization of each participant’s learning in their everyday work.
+Ongoing application of the theories, competencies, principles and practices found in all curricula within the program, is necessary for the integration of each participant’s learning in their everyday work.

 During these sessions, learners will receive tools and resources to build their learning portfolio, illustrating how their competencies will be applied in their day-to-day work.